BananaAcid/ai-operator/README.md

 **Note:**

-Yes, a more reliable way would be to use AIs that support "tooling" (which are usually big AIs)
+Yes, a more reliable way would be to use AIs that support "tooling" (which are usually means: large AIs/LLMs)

 ## Install

-⚠️ Make sure, you have Node JS v23.10 or newer installed.
+⚠️ Make sure, you have Node JS v23.10 or newer installed. ([download, check version](https://nodejs.org/en/download))

 ```bash
 npm -g baio